GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 ---
 **Ursvik**

+Home of the classic Ursvik xtreme and Ursvik Ultra races.

 **Gömmaren**

 This might be Stockholms best kept trail secret.
 If you go hear you'll experience one of the best trails around and you usually won't bump into a lot of people, especially if you're doing either the 10k or 15k trail.